 We All Need Achievement Habits @Work

 I was in first year high school when I realized that doing makes dreams real.
 I discovered that achievement is a decision.
 I got good grades when I do the work.
 I got awards when I do the work.
 I made things happen when I do the work.
-I achieved when I did the work.
+I achieved everytime I did the work.

 But it took me two decades to finally realize that achievement is a habit strengthened by deliberate action.
 That achievement comes from a way of thinking which when converted to action produces remarkable results.